How sodium intake affects your heart and brain

 Salt Shaker (selective focus; close-up shot) on vintage background

-In a remarkable 2010 study published in New England Journal of Medicine, researchers estimated that cutting out just 1,200 milligrams (mg) of sodium a day (or about 3 grams of salt, the amount in half a teaspoon) could prevent up to 99,000 heart attacks and 66,000 strokes a year.
+In another study, published in 2010 in the New England Journal of Medicine, researchers estimated that cutting out just 1,200 milligrams (mg) of sodium a day (or about 3 grams of salt, the amount in a 1/2 teaspoon) could prevent up to 99,000 heart attacks and 66,000 strokes a year.

 The risks of unseen sodium